chicio/chicio.github.io/_drafts/2017-05-30-swift-closure-syntax.md

 ---
 layout: post
-title: "Swift Closure: what they are and declaration syntax"
+title: "Swift Closure: what they are and syntax"
-description: "In this post I will show you how to create a scene using ThreeJS with support for Physically Based Rendering"
+description: "In this post I will talk about Swift closure: what they are and their syntax"
 date: 2017-05-30
 tags: [swift, ios, apple, mobile-application-development]
 comments: true